-Developmental Mathematics includes a review of arithmetic skills and focuses on the study of measurement and geometry, basic algebra concepts, and data analysis.
+This course includes the study of integers, rational numbers, percents, basic statistics, measurement, geometry, and basic algebra concepts.
 Application skills are emphasized.
 Prerequisite: A minimum math score of 30 on ASSET or a minimum pre-algebra score of 16 on COMPASS.
 Class must be taken in conjunction with workshops.